EPON vs GPON Comparison Diagram

 GPON adopts SONET/SDH technology and General Framing Protocol (GFP) to transport Ethernet.
 It encodes based on IP and ATM or GEM (GPON encapsulation method) encoding.

 EPON is an Ethernet-based IEEE standard.
 It supports packet-based transmission at a speed of 1 Gbps or 10 Gbps.

 EPON and GPON differ in architectural approach

 GPON provides three Layer 2 networks: ATM for voice, Ethernet for data, and proprietary encapsulation of VoIP.
 EPON uses a single Layer 2 network that uses IP to transmit data, voice, and video.

-GPON uses ATM technology to provide virtual circuits for different types of services that are sent from a central office to the users’ end.
-The transport can provide high-quality services, but it also spends a lot on different virtual circuits according to different services.
+GPON uses ATM technology to provide virtual circuits for different services sent from a central office to the users’ end.
+The transport can provide high-quality services, but it also spends much on other virtual circuits according to different services.
 In addition, GPON devices require multiple protocol conversions, segmentation and reconfiguration (SAR), virtual channel (VC) termination, and point-to-point protocols (PPP).

 EPON is more cost-effective than GPON

-This means that EPON is the best choice when you don’t have to serve many users.
-While GPON has a large split ratio, so it requires high-performance optical transceiver modules, which can increase the cost.
-EPON allows for cheaper optics deployed on the ONU because it doesn’t need to achieve a split ratio of 128.
+EPON is the best choice when you don’t have to serve many users.
+While GPON has a large split ratio, it requires high-performance optical transceiver modules, increasing the cost.
+EPON allows cheaper optics deployed on the ONU because it doesn’t need to achieve a split ratio of 128.

-The three Layer 2 protocols in GPON require three management systems, while EPON requires only one, and it doesn’t need multi-protocol conversion.
+The three Layer 2 protocols in GPON require three management systems, while EPON requires only one and doesn’t need multi-protocol conversion.
 Therefore, EPON has a low cost in this respect.